CivicActions/ssp-toolkit/docs/controls/SC.md

 > Security control type: Hybrid

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-LINCS servers use SSH data is encrypted during transit.
-LINCS utilizes HTTPS for any inbound traffic accessing the LINCS and must authenticate according to established LINCS access enforcement and authentication rules described in AC-2 & IA-2.
-AWS Cloud data volumes are encrypted with FIPS-142 encryption.
+The information system implements:

+* cryptographic modules through Secure Shell (SSH) to allow administrators to securely logon to the various system components

+* HTTPS/SSL (TLS) for connection to web-based services

+* TLS for connection to email services

+* AES-256 (FIPS 140-2 validated) for data at rest (with Elastic Block Store (EBS) volumnes)

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: use of cryptography for data in motion (with SSH and HTTPS/SSL) and for data at rest (with Elastic Block Store (EBS) volumnes).
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: cryptographic protection for data in motion (with SSH and HTTPS/SSL) and for data at rest (with Elastic Block Store (EBS) volumnes).